NonameMedia/firescript/README.md

 fire init
 ```

 You'll find a `.firerc.json` file within your project folder.
-The file contains a build configuration.
+This file contains build and feature configuration.

+Firescript uses `.fire` as file extension.
+The `build` command transpiles all `.fire` files found in the source folder and transpiles it into the destination folder.
+All other file are being ignored during the build process.

+Use the [Firescript Example]() project to play a little with it.